EVATool/evatool/README.md

 1. configure .env file to enable SSL (SSL_ENABLED, SSL_SERVER_CONF_TARGET, SERVER_PROTOCOL)
 2. configure init-letsencrypt.sh (enter an email and replace evatool.org with YOURDOMAIN)
 3. configure nginx/app.conf (replace evatool.org with YOURDOMAIN)

+ADD USER GROUP WITH PERMISSIONS?

 4. Run init-letsencrypt.sh (if the script fails, it is advised to always delete the data folder to ensure a fresh run the next time you run it)
 5. Transform files in /data/certbot/conf/live/YOURDOMAIN with
    openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out keystore.p12 -name tomcat -CAfile chain.pem -caname root
      (You will be prompted to enter a password after executing the above command) Set the environment variable SSL_KEYSTORE_PASSWORD in the .env file to the password you used for conversion.
 6. Start EvaTool docker-compose
-7. Adjust the cd command in cert-renew.sh depending on the directory setup on your machine.
+7. Adjust the cd command in cert-renew.sh to the absolute directory that contains the script.
-   (cron scripts start with the home directory of the current user as pwd)
 8. Add the following line to the crontab job list (open with crontab -e) 0 2 * * * ABSOLUTE_PATH_TO_cert-renew.sh
    The path to the script must be absolute for cron to work properly.